pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/move-field.md

 Select "AccountType |||type|||" in "Account"

-#|en| In our example, the <code>Account</code> class contains a field for accessing the account type object.
+#|en| In our example, the `Account` class contains a field for accessing the account type object.
 For this reason, we can access the moved field through it.

 Set step 4